Stage Directors and Choreographers Society: Composition

-According to SDC’s reports to the Department of Labor, the union is composed of “Members” and “Associate Members,” with the latter ineligible to vote in the Union.
+According to SDC's reports to the Department of Labor, the union is composed of “Members” and “Associate Members,” with the latter ineligible to vote in the Union.

 Members are required to file contracts for all work as theatrical directors and choreographers.
 Full Members enjoy all the protections of contract filing, may participate in the negotiation of collectively bargained agreements, vote in Union elections and referendums, and can qualify for health and pension coverage through the SDC-League Pension and Health Funds.

 Associate Members may not file contracts unless compelled to by the union security provisions in an employer's collectively bargained agreement.
 Associate Members benefit from their association with SDC as a declaration of their professional standing within the theatrical community.
 Associate Members may contact the SDC Contract Affairs Department with any employment questions they have about their individual agreements.

 All Members can engage in the national conversation about the crafts of direction and choreography through SDC Journal, stay up-to-date on Union business through the SDC monthly E-News, attend Membership Meetings, receive national discounts and offers on goods and services, and reserve conference room space in the SDC office.

 In order to become a Member of SDC, you must apply for Membership via their online application on their website.
 The full Member initiation fee is $2,000 and the annual dues are $240.
 (Payments plans are available for the full Member initiation fee.)
 The Associate Member initiation fee is $325 and the annual dues are $75.
 Since 2005, when Membership classifications were first reported, the percentage of total membership considered “Associate Members” has grown from 18% to TK%, TK of the Union.

 SDC Foundation

 Founded in 1965, Stage Directors and Choreographers Foundation (SDCF), the nonprofit of SDC, is the only service organization in the U.S. with a sole focus of providing resources to directors and choreographers.
 Its mission is to celebrate, develop, and support professional stage directors and choreographers throughout every phase of their careers.
 SDCF supports the building of a theatrical community that reflects the cultural, racial, and gender diversity of the nation by creating opportunities for artists of all backgrounds to bring their full, authentic selves to their work as creative leaders in the theatre.
-Guided by SDCF’s core values, the organization creates access to the field for early- and mid- career directors and choreographers; facilitates much-needed connection amongst artists and with the public; and offers unique platforms to honor the field’s artistic leaders.
-SDCF’s vison is achieved through programs such as the Professional Development Program, the Lloyd Richards New Futures Residency, public panels, podcasts, and networking opportunities.
+Guided by SDCF's core values, the organization creates access to the field for early- and mid- career directors and choreographers; facilitates much-needed connection amongst artists and with the public; and offers unique platforms to honor the field's artistic leaders.
+SDCF's vision is achieved through programs such as the Professional Development Program, the Lloyd Richards New Futures Residency, public panels, podcasts, and networking opportunities.
 Awards at SDCF include the Mr. Abbott Award, Gordon Davidson Award, Joe.
 A Callaway Awards, Zelda Fichandler Award, Barbara Whitman Award, and Breakout Award.

 SDCF also publishes "The Journal for Stage Directors and Choreographers" and "The Stage Directors Handbook."